 Everyone is welcome to join us!

-The Alpine Woman’s Club’s April monthly luncheon is on Tuesday, April 15th at 12:00 noon.
-This is our Past President’s Luncheon.
-Each woman will speak about their experiences as President of the Club.
-The Club’s 100th anniversary is in 2014 and our goal is to have 100 members!
+The Alpine Woman’s Club is holding their last monthly luncheon, for the 2013-2014 season, on Tuesday, June 17th at 12:00 noon.
+At this meeting, we will have the installation of officers and a chance to meet the Alpine high school graduates receiving college scholarships.
+The Club celebrates its 100th anniversary is in 2014, and our goal of having 100 members has been achieved, but we are still growing!
 Please come and enjoy good food, learn about the Club, and make new friends.
 Open to all East County women.
 The Club is located at 2156 Alpine Blvd., Alpine, CA 91901.
-To make a reservation, please contact Patricia Bauer at 619-922-2379.
+To make a reservation, please contact Patricia Bauer at (619) 922-2379.

 ALPINE WOMAN’S CLUB HISTORIC THROWS